Innovative Cooling System to Enhance Solar Panel Efficiency

 D. Storage tank (for photovoltaic-thermal systems).

-E. Control system (sensors, thermostats).
+E. Control system (sensors and thermostats).

 12. Operating Principle, Benefits, and Gains of the Cooling System.